-Due to the construction of access roads shown in Appendix A, the proposed project would temporarily impact approximately 0.86 acre of upland riparian vegetation within the Black Cottonwood Forest Alliance (0.54 acre) and Sitka willow thickets Shrubland Alliance (0.32 acre).
+Due to the construction of access roads shown in Appendix A, the proposed project would temporarily impact approximately 0.562 acre of upland riparian vegetation (Table 10).
 All vegetation removal would occur only as needed to allow equipment access and construction.
-Most of the vegetation removed would be understory species immediately adjacent to the bridge.
+Most of the vegetation removed would be understory species immediately adjacent to the existing bridges where it is subject to periodic disturbance from bridge maintenance and public recreational activities (e.g., fishing, off-roading) and ongoing noise and visual impacts from the highway.
 No permanent impacts to any sensitive natural communities would occur (Table 10).